ranveerdhaliwal03/LogAnomalyDetection/README.md

-# HDFS Log Anomaly Detection -- Deep Dive on Block‑Level and Window‑Level Models
+# HDFS Log Anomaly Detection -- Deep Dive on Block-Level and Window-Level Models

 A comprehensive tool for detecting anomalies in HDFS logs using both supervised and unsupervised machine learning approaches.
 This project detects anomalies in Hadoop HDFS logs on two levels that complement each other:
-  - Block‑level (micro view): “Is this block’s lifecycle normal?”
+  - Block-level (micro view): “Is this block’s lifecycle normal?”
-  - Window‑level (macro view): “Is this time slice of the system behaving normally?”
+  - Window-level (macro view): “Is this time slice of the system behaving normally?”

 Both levels share the same parsing/encoding (Drain3 → log templates) so the models agree on what an “event” is.
-The block model is supervised on HDFS_v1 labels; the window model is unsupervised, so it generalizes to new datasets (e.g., HDFS_v2/v3) and surfaces system‑wide issues without ground truth.
+The block model is supervised on HDFS_v1 labels; the window model is unsupervised, so it generalizes to new datasets
+(e.g., HDFS_v2/v3) and surfaces system-wide issues without ground truth.

-#Why two levels?
+# Why two levels?

-**Block‑level Anomaly Detection (Supervised)** **Problem definition:** Predict whether a block sequence (all events for a single block_id) is normal or anomalous.
+**Block-level Anomaly Detection (Supervised)**
+**Problem definition:** Predict whether a block sequence (all events for a single block_id) is normal or anomalous.
 **What:** All log lines associated to the same block_id (HDFS unit of work).
 **Why:** Anomalies in HDFS benchmarks are labeled at the block level (via anomaly_label.csv).
-This enables supervised learning and objective metrics (Precision/Recall/F1/ROC‑AUC).
+This enables supervised learning and objective metrics (Precision/Recall/F1/ROC-AUC).
 **Value:** Catches localized faults (e.g., a replication failure for a specific block) and provides clear, actionable context to engineers (the exact block lifecycle that went wrong).

 At the block level, the system treats a sliding window of log messages as a single observation.
 Each raw log line is first parsed into a template ID (using **Drain3 parsing**) so that variable values like IP addresses or request IDs are abstracted away, leaving behind only the underlying event structure.
 These template IDs within each block are then vectorized using **TF-IDF**, which transforms the block into a sparse numerical feature vector representing the relative frequency and importance of each template.
 This approach was chosen because TF-IDF is lightweight, interpretable, and effective for capturing frequency-based signals while ignoring irrelevant noise.